grafana/k6-docs/docs/sources/next/get-started/running-k6.md

 4. Ramp the number of requests up and down as the test runs.

 With these example snippets, you'll run the test with your machine's resources.
-But, if you have a k6 Cloud account, you can also use the `k6 cloud` command to outsource the test to k6 servers.
+But, if you have a k6 Cloud account, you can also use the `k6 cloud run` command to outsource the test to k6 servers.

 ## Before you begin